 - Unintentional weight loss of 40lbs (from February - May 2018)

 - Anemia - mild, chronic (hematology is not concerned; states very mild)

 - Carpal Tunnel Syndrome - (EMG)

 - Cavitations in 3 of 4 wisdom tooth sites after extensive workup.
-Surgery could have been recommended, but dentist tried ozone treatment, which helped in terms of energy afterwards for 2-3 weeks, but then worsened.
+Surgery could have been recommended, but the dentist tried ozone treatment, which helped in terms of energy afterward for 2-3 weeks, but then worsened.

 - Declining Platelets - 207,204,190,185,168,169,162

 - Hyperlipidemia (elevated cholesterol)